clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/virtualbox.rst

       clr-boot-manager update
       reboot

 #.
+Remove any kernel bundles that are not *kernel-lts* or *kernel-install*
-Remove any non-LTS kernels to simplify and avoid conflicts:
+   simplify and avoid conflicts:

    .. code-block:: bash